Hyperpigmentation, Hypopigmentation, and Your Skin

 Hyperpigmentation can also be caused by various drugs, including some antibiotics, antiarrhythmics, and antimalarial drugs.

-If you have melasma, try to limit your exposure to sunlight, especially between the hours of 10 a.m. and 2 p.m., when the sun’s rays are most intense.
+If you have melasma, try to limit your exposure to daylight.
 Wear a broad-brimmed hat and use a sunscreen with an SPF of 30 or higher at all times, because sunlight will worsen your condition.
-Sunscreens containing zinc oxide or titanium dioxide are also helpful.
+Sunscreens containing the physical blockers zinc oxide or titanium dioxide are also helpful in blocking daylight’s UVA rays, which makes hyperpigmentation worse.

 Consult with your doctor before treating the condition yourself.